-These walks can be done in 2 to 4 hours without counting stops and visits.
+These NYC walks can be done in 2 to 4 hours without counting stops and visits.
 They can be truncated, modified and, for some of them, combined with others.
+They all are self-guided.

-If you follow the links, you’ll have: their complete description with a map of the trail to follow; photos illustrating what you’ll see; metro stations at the start and end the walk; info about restrooms, places to eat, and places to sit.
+If you follow the links, you’ll have their complete description with a map of the trail to follow; photos illustrating what you’ll see; metro stations at the start and at the end of the walk; info about restrooms, places to eat, and places to sit.

 Walk in NYC # 4: the High Line-Hudson River Stroll: a 4 miles walk along contemporary architecture, then next to the river.

-Walk in NYC # 5: along the East River, parts 1 & 2: a 4 miles walk with a tramway ride in the middle.
+Walk in NYC # 5: along the East River, parts 1 & 2: a 4 miles walk with a tramway ride in the middle and the quiet Roosevelt Island at the end.

-Walk in NYC # 6: along the East River, part 3: a 3 miles walk from Roosevelt Island to Astoria, off the beaten path.
+Walk in NYC # 6: along the East River, part 3: a 3 miles walk from Roosevelt Island to Astoria, this one quite off the beaten path.

 Walk in NYC # 7: Midtown from Grand Central to Union Park: a 3 miles walk to see some landmarks of Midtown and some more secret places.

-Walk in NYC # 8: Midtown East Side : a walk off the beaten path with several variations possible.
+Walk in NYC # 8: Midtown East Side : a walk off the beaten path with several variations possible and quite a few museums.

 Walk in NYC # 9, bohemian East Village: a self-guided 3 miles tour to visit East Village, NoHo East, Alphabet City and Lower East Side.